 Long story short, chinchillas are friendly, love the interaction with each other but still need some personal space to thrive.

-So, what does this all add up to?
-Well, chinchilla dust is a must have and will only run you about $5.00-$7.00 dollars per month if you purchase the large containers and offer your chinchilla one dust bath every few days.
+Chinchilla dust is a must-have and will only run you about $5 to $7 dollars per month, if you purchase a large container and offer your chinchilla one dust bath every few days.

 The only odor that ever remits from my chinchilla is the chinchilla pee on the shavings after about 3 days of not being changed.

 I clean my chinchilla cage about every 4 days or, so this usually is never an issue.